Should I Upgrade My Computer or Buy a New One?

 In a Laptop you have fewer options to Upgrade Computer Parts in comparison with Desktop PC Upgrades, which are much easier.
 Most laptops allow you to upgrade only the Memory, Hard Disk Drives, and CPU Processors.
 Most other devices are soldered to the motherboard.
 Many individuals may even go to greater lengths to replace their motherboards if that can solve the problem.

 The devices that you can upgrade inside a Laptop include:

 In a desktop computer, you have more room to upgrade components.
-The motherboard, RAM, graphic card, storage drives and even cards attached through a PCI express port, all can be easily upgraded.
+The motherboard, Memory, graphics card, storage drives and even cards attached through a PCI express port, all can be easily upgraded.

-Below is a list of computer parts that you can upgrade in a computer desktop:
+Below is a list of computer parts that you can upgrade on a computer desktop: